pajlada/pajbot-installers/pajbot2/README.md

 Define the callback URL for the user application as <https://pb2.example.com/api/auth/twitch/user/callback">

-Define the callback URL for bot application as <https://pb2.example.com/api/auth/twitch/bot/callback">
+Define the callback URL for the bot application as <https://pb2.example.com/api/auth/twitch/bot/callback">

-Define the callback URL for bot application as <https://pb2.example.com/api/auth/twitch/streamer/callback">
+Define the callback URL for the streamer application as <https://pb2.example.com/api/auth/twitch/streamer/callback">

 Change the domain to your own.
 If you have a local install, change https to http in the urls.
 ***